 Is my house in a smoke control area?

-Some areas within Lisburn & Castlereagh City Council are within smoke control areas.
-This includes large parts of Castlereagh and Dundonald.
+Large parts of Castlereagh and Dundonald within our area are smoke control areas.
 Lisburn City and rural areas are not included in the smoke control area.